 NOTE: We may collect a share of sales or other compensation from the links in the following list:

-Bronchitis almost always appears on an SDS as a symptom of inhalation or in reference to a substance that can aggravate pre-existing bronchitis.
+Bronchitis almost always appears in Section 11 (toxicological information) of a Safety Data Sheet as a symptom of inhalation or in reference to a substance that can aggravate pre-existing bronchitis.
 When working with respiratory irritants, you should always use administrative and engineering controls to reduce workplace risk.
 If those measures are insufficient, then all potentially exposed worker should also use respirators.

 Get your SDS binders, centers and more from Safety Emporium.

 Industrial bronchitis can be caused by materials that occur as fine respirable particles or dusts such as coal, cotton, silica, and talc.
 Fibers such as cotton and asbestos are also irritating to the bronchi.
 Certain organic chemicals can also cause bronchitis.

 Entry last updated: Tuesday, April 19, 2022.
 This page is copyright 2000-2023 by ILPI.
 Unauthorized duplication or posting on other web sites is expressly prohibited.
 Send suggestions, comments, and new entry desires (include the URL if applicable) to us by email.